 Assistantships are awarded on a semester basis for one academic year only, starting fall semester.
 Your supervisor will evaluate your performance at the end of the fall semester to determine if your assistantship will be renewed for spring.
 You also must maintain a 3.0 GPA during each semester to keep your assistantship.

 How to Apply

 Interested first-year graduate students must apply for an assistantship by submitting the online Graduate Assistantship Application, along with a current résumé.
 Applications received prior to March 15 will be given priority, and applications received after March 15 will be reviewed as they are received.
 The final deadline is July 15.

 Timeline and Notifications

-- Applications are reviewed by program directors between March 15 and June 1.
+- Applications are reviewed by program directors starting March 16.

-- Notices to non-selected students go out by July 31.
+- Notices to non-selected students go out no later than July 31.

 The CSU Graduate School provides more information about credit and grade requirements, terms and conditions, and current stipend amounts for graduate assistantships.
 Learn more.

 “My assistantship immediately gave me the ability to have a strong tie to a faculty member in the College of Business, which allowed me to feel more involved in the culture on campus.”

 Alexa Giannoni, Early Career MBA student